Image Score: Learning and Evaluating Human Preferences for Mercari Search: Online Experimental Results

 \subsubsection{Continuous Monitoring and Feedback Loop.}

-To further enhance transparency and explainability, we also believe that it is highly important to establish a continuous monitoring system to track the performance of new ranking formulas and user engagement metrics for similar experiments.
+To further improve transparency and robustness, it is important to establish a continuous monitoring system that tracks the performance of ranking models and user engagement metrics.
+Such a feedback loop would enable rapid iteration and more reliable evaluation of future ranking strategies.